arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 This means that the PLC program, which is capturing the analog port reading and updating the counter value, is defined to bring the data to the Arduino sketch layer and update the cloud variables accordingly.
 The IoT Cloud dashboard then displays updated information after the `ArduinoCloud.update()` method based on the cloud variables, which are `analog01` and `counter`.

-The `onCloudButtonChange()` function is designed to process similar tasks.
+The `onCloudButtonChange()` function is cloud generated and designed to process similar tasks.
 Every time a new value is updated from the IoT Cloud, the function will be triggered and run the assigned tasks.
 In this instance, it will update the Green LED of the Opta™ whenever a change is detected with the assigned dashboard button.

 ```
 /*